yegor256/blog/_drafts/iccq.md

 and
 [SECR](https://2021.secrus.org/?lang=en).
 They also agreed.
 Of course, it was much harder than it sounds.
-Some of organizations didn't reply to us, some of them rejected.
+Some organizations didn't even reply to us, some of them rejected our invitations.
 It was a long process that took about two months of negotiations.
 We even created [this web page](https://www.iccq.ru/partnership.html) to explain them why we want them to join us.